The Loves of Pharaoh: Plot

-Pharaoh Amenes (Emil Jannings) receives glad tidings: King Samlak of Ethiopia proposes an alliance, to be cemented by the marriage of Amenes to Samlak's daughter, Makeda.
+Pharaoh Amenes receives glad tidings: King Samlak of Ethiopia proposes an alliance, to be cemented by the marriage of Amenes to Samlak's daughter, Makeda.
 Sothis, Amenes's master builder, reports there has been an accident at the construction site of the treasury and begs for more time for his workers' sake, but Amenes is unmoved.

 As Samlak and Makeda trek to Amenes, Ramphis, the son of Sothis, spots Makeda's despised Greek slave, Theonis.
 Entranced, he takes her home with him.
 When Ramphis tries to kiss Theonis, she playfully runs away toward the treasury, unaware that the penalty to approach the place is death.
 Ramphis chases after her, but they are caught and brought before Amenes.

 Pharaoh sentences them both to be executed at dawn.
 Theonis throws herself at his feet and begs him to spare Ramphis, as it was all her fault.
 Amenes immediately falls under her spell.
 He offers to let Ramphis live in return for her.
 Theonis rejects him, but seeing Ramphis about to be crushed underneath a gigantic stone slab, she gives in.
 Amenes commutes Ramphis's sentence to a life working in the quarries; the prisoner is told that Theonis has been executed.

 Amenes decides to make Theonis his queen, mortally offending King Samlak.
 Samlak raises his army and invades the country.
 Meanwhile, Ramphis triggers a rebellion at the quarry when he goes to the aid of a stricken fellow prisoner.
 He escapes in the confusion when the news of the invasion breaks.